Resident Evil: Revelations 2

 Resident Evil: Revelations 2 (Note: Known in Japan as Biohazard Revelations 2 (バイオハザード リベレーションズ2, Baiohazādo Riberēshonzu Tsū)) is a 2015 episodic survival horror video game developed and published by Capcom as part of the Resident Evil series.
 The game is a follow-up to Resident Evil: Revelations and Resident Evil 5.
 It marks the return of Claire Redfield as the protagonist, and for the first time Barry Burton is a playable story character in the main series.
 It is also the first Resident Evil game to not feature Alyson Court as the long time voice of Claire Redfield.
 The first episode was released in February 2015.

 The plot is set between the events of Resident Evil 5 and 6, in 2011.
 The story begins when Claire and her co-workers, including Barry Burton's daughter Moira Burton, are at a party in the headquarters of the NGO TerraSave, when they are attacked by unknown assailants and taken away to a deserted island in the Baltic Sea.

 The game was released for PlayStation 3, PlayStation 4, Windows, Xbox 360, Xbox One, PlayStation Vita in 2015 and for Nintendo Switch in 2017 along with the port of the first Revelations.
 The reviews were mixed to positive and the setting, story, characters and the co-op gameplay were praised, but the graphics and some technical issues were criticized.
-As of August 2022, the title reached a combined 4.4 million units sold (including the Switch collection), surpassing its predecessor.
+As of December 31, 2025, the title reached 4 million units sold.